How Much Does A Million-Dollar Life Insurance Policy Cost

 How Much Does a Million-Dollar Life Insurance Policy Cost?

 Generally, age and gender are key factors that affect your life insurance policy cost.
-Men usually pay more on life insurance coverage than women, while people in their 50s and 60s tend to pay more on coverage than people in their 30s.
-Using the table below, you can determine how much a million-dollar life insurance costs depending on your insurance term length:
+Men usually pay more for life insurance coverage than women, while people in their 50s and 60s tend to pay more for coverage than people in their 30s.
+Using the table below, you can determine how much a million-dollar life insurance policy costs depending on your insurance term length:

 Average Cost for a Million-Dollar Life Insurance Policy for a 10-Year Term